We awoke at Izumiso in Ito to find a light rain was falling. We were both anxious to experience their

 delicious and very welcomed after the hot spring.
 Service from the staff was once again excellent.

-We arrived at Ito station and boarded a local train that took us to Odawara where we would then board the Shinkansen to Tokyo.
+arrived at Ito station and boarded a local train that took us to Odawara where

 No comments: